1995parham/TBMap/README.md

 ## The Invitation

-We had sent the following invitation on Fall 2014 to all C course students.
+We had sent the following invitation on Fall 2015 to all C course students.
+The invitation date was wrong and it should be 24 Dev 2015 not 2014.

 ![Memories...](./img/memories.png)